js-factory/onejs/README.md

 ```

 ### injectStore
-**injectStore** binds store with `withState`.
-It's an important step before your application gets connected with store.
+**injectStore** binds store with `Component`.
+It's an important step before your application is setup.